Course Recording

 (1:05:32)

-- How to understand that not growing will be "burned"?
-I have always believed that solving problems is exercising and growing.
-If a pastor feels pressure and continues to move forward with faith, is being "burned" determined by whether he can see through and understand God's will?
-(Qian Qian)
+- How should we understand the concept of being "burnt out" if we fail to grow?
+I have always believed that facing and solving problems is the way we train and grow.
+If a pastor feels the pressure but continues to press forward in faith, does avoiding being "burnt out" depend entirely on whether he can discern and understand God's will?
+(Question from Xixi)

 (1:07:09)